chrisdaaz/static-web-scholcomm/content/_index.md

 title: Resources for Scholarly Communications Librarians
 ---

 Static websites are useful for helping scholars publish academic and educational information online.
 Unlike conventional publishing platforms or services, static websites involve much lower hosting and maintenance costs.
 The trade-off, however, is that it takes a bit more technical knowledge to get started.
-These resources are here to help with getting started.
+These resources are intended to help with getting started on using this powerful technology for scholarly communications librarianship.

 **Contents:**